 prevalent in living cells with critical implications for the interpretation of

 RNA experiments, such as RNA-Seq.
-In light of this discovery, we need to
+In light of this discovery, we will need to

-redefine what the functional mRNA molecule is, and how the function of
+redefine what the functional mRNA molecule is, and discover how the function of

 regulatory elements on mRNAs is affected.